nnagewad/its-the-new/README.md

 - [Determine If A Color Is Bright Or Dark Using JavaScript](https://awik.io/determine-color-bright-dark-using-javascript/)

 ## Inspiration
-- The inception came from the song ["Kennedy Killed the Hat" by Buck 65](https://open.spotify.com/track/4Pfp6Npi1KA1h9FS7ttotD?si=f5cb15189ac84297), which features the lyric: `Clear is the new Black`.
+- The inception came from the song ["Kennedy Killed the Hat" by Buck 65](https://open.spotify.com/track/4Pfp6Npi1KA1h9FS7ttotD?si=f5cb15189ac84297), which features the lyric: `Clear is the new black`.